Generative Modelling of L\'evy Area for High Order SDE Simulation: Training procedure and hyperparameter tuning

+On the generator side, we used a FNN with $3$ hidden layers and $16$ hidden dimensions per layer.
+The activation function is chosen to be LeakyRelu with slope $0.01$.
+The dimension of the noise vector is set to be $4$.\smallbreak

+On the discriminator side, we parameterize $128$ linear maps onto the Lie algebra of degree $3$ to mimic the empirical distribution used to compute UCFD mentioned in \cref{sec: ucf}.
+The total number of training iterations is set to be $2500$, where we observed the convergence on the marginal $2$-Wasserstein metric on real data.
+We optimize both the generator and discriminator using Stochastic Gradient Descent and Adam optimizer.
+We set the batch size to $2^{13}$ and the learning rate for generator/discriminator is set to be $0.001$/$0.01$ respectively.
+Both learning rates decay for each $500$ iteration.
+Finally, we set $\text{iter}_d$ to be $3$. \smallbreak

-We have conducted a wide range hyper-parameter grid search for training the L\'evyGAN.
+Regarding the choice of some of the parameters, we have conducted a wide range hyperparameter grid search for training the L\'evyGAN.
 Tuning is done on both the generator and discriminator sides.
 The model selection is based on the marginal $2$-Wasserstein metric.
-We provide here a complete grid for interested readers.
+We provide here a complete grid for interested readers. \smallbreak